mathiase4/sippyshop/README.md

 ## Introduction

-SippyShop is a full-stack e-commerce web application built with django.
-The idea is to have a sall online store that sells mugs where users can browse products, log in, add items to a cart, and place an order very easy.
+SippyShop is a full-stack e-commerce web application built with Django.
+The idea is to have a small online store that sells mugs where users can browse products, log in, add items to a cart, and place an order very easily.
 The project focuses on core webshop features rather than a huge catalogue.
 The app also supports user accounts so people can see their past orders and leave reviews on products they've bought, which makes the site a bit more interactive.

+## Project Purpose and Goals

+My main goal was to build a complete e-commerce site with Django that is so simple to use that even a 6 year old can go in and look around on the website.

+To plan the site, i broke it down into what a User (the customer) wants to do, and what (the site owner) need to be able to do.

 **User Goals**
 - View a list of mugs and see product details